Konolin/MAP/README.md

 # Advanced Programming Methods

-This repository features all my university seminars from the Metode Avansate de Programare course.
+This repository features all my university seminars from the Advanced Programming Methods course.
 The programs, written in Java, encompass diverse programming concepts that I've studied.